MethodsAndPractices/vsteam/.docs/Get-VSTeamGitRef.md

 ## DESCRIPTION

-Get-VSTeamGitRef gets all the refs for the provided repository..
+Get-VSTeamGitRef gets all the refs for the provided repository.

 ## EXAMPLES